Broceliande

 How to get there

 You can count a bit more than an hour to get there by car from Edd Hostel, to reach the main points.
 The different places to see and which are mentioned above are accessible by car.
-A parking is placed nearby every hikes!
+A parking is placed nearby every hike !

 For more details, you can have a look on this site 🙂

-You can come for a few days at Edd Hostel, drop off you bags and visit the attracting place of our beautiful region!
+You can come for a few days at Edd Hostel, drop off you bags and visit the attracting places of our beautiful region !

 For example the first day can be dedicated for a roadtrip towards Saint-Malo.
-Afterwards, for you second day you can go to Dinan, and do the small walk towards the charming village of Léhon.
-And for your third day, count a entire day to visit Brocéliande and discover its magic!
+Afterwards, for your second day you can go to Dinan and do the small walk towards the charming village of Léhon.
+And for your third day, spend an entire day to visit Brocéliande and discover its magical mood !

 In: